 - It is important to eat a well-balanced diet rich in vitamins, minerals, fiber and other essential nutrients you need.

 - Eat a mix of foods across all food groups:

 - Protein foods:

-- o Seafood
+- Seafood

-- o Lean meats and poultry
+- Lean meats and poultry

 - o Eggs

-- o Legumes (beans and peas)
+- Legumes (beans and peas)

 - o Nuts, seeds

 - Soy products

 - Fruits and vegetables

 - Whole grains

 - Break down the amount of sodium you eat by meal.

-- Plan your meals ahead of time.
-Think about what your are going to eat throughout the week and shop for these items.
+- Plan your meals ahead.
+Think about what you are going to eat throughout the week and shop for these items.

-- Search the Internet for low sodium recipes.
+- Search the internet for low sodium recipes.